shibiaowan/SHARP/README.md

 # Citation:

 Shibiao Wan, Junil Kim and Kyoung Jae Won.
 SHARP: Single-Cell RNA-Seq Hyper-Fast and Accurate Processing via Ensemble Random Projection, submitted, 2018.

+# Bug Report:

+If you find any bugs or problems, or you have any comments on SHARP, please don't hesitate to contact us at shibiao@upenn.edu.